 But as New Englanders used to say, “Fire is a good servant, but a bad master.”

 After Boston’s first 70 years, Cotton Mather complained”‘ten times has the fire made notable ruins among us.”

 Congregationalist ministers like Mather viewed fires as evidence of God’s displeasure with mankind.

-William Bentley , however, was a product of the Enlightenment who tried to prevent calamitous fires through prevention and prompt intervention.
-He was a member of one of Salem’s fire clubs.
+But William Bentley, a product of the Enlightenment, tried to prevent calamitous fires through prevention and prompt intervention.
+He also belonged to one of Salem’s fire clubs.

 Fire clubs existed in Salem since 1744, according to Cyrus Mason Tracy in his 1878 book, Standard History of Essex County, Massachusetts, Embracing a History of the County from Its First Settlement to the Present Time: With a History and Description of Its Towns and Cities.
 The Most Historic County of America.